wadejc/wadejc.github.io/index.md

+theme: jekyll-theme-cayman
+title: Welcome to my portfolio!
+description: Please bookmark this page to see project updates and new content

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/wadejc/wadejc.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.